Aguillon family: Aguillons in West Sussex and Hampshire

-Aguillons in Surrey & East Sussex
+Aguillons in Surrey and East Sussex

-William IV (died before 3 October 1244) may be the William who in 1219 with his wife Joan claimed the manor of Greatham in Hampshire.
+William IV (died before 3 October 1244) may be the William who, in 1219, with his wife Joan, claimed the manor of Greatham in Hampshire.
 He inherited the lands of his mother-in-law and of his wife's grandfather, including the manor of Addington, which carried the duty of making a special dish to be served at the king's coronation and entitled the holder to attend Parliament as a baron, with William said to have taken his seat in 1233 and his son to have followed him after 1244.
 Shortly before his death, he received a pardon for crimes of murder and robbery which he had committed in 1227, after which he had fled the country and been declared an outlaw.
 In 1212 he married Joan, widow of Ralph Parminter and younger daughter of Peter fitz Henry, the son of Henry fitz Ailwin and the husband of Isabel Cheney, heiress of Addington.
 Their son was: